Should I pay off my mortgage early?

 By using extra cash to pay off your mortgage, you might reduce your financial safety net, leaving you less prepared for unexpected costs.

-Opportunity costs of not investing elsewhere
+Opportunity cost of not investing elsewhere

-Using additional funds to pay off your mortgage means missing out on potential investment opportunities.
-Money used for extra mortgage payments could be invested in the stock market or other avenues, possibly yielding higher returns than the interest rate on your mortgage.
+Money used for extra mortgage payments could be invested in the stock market or other avenues, yielding higher returns than the interest rate on your mortgage.
 This is known as opportunity cost.

 Before paying off your mortgage, consider if investing your extra funds elsewhere might be more financially beneficial in the long run.
+You savings might pay you more interest than the mortgage might be costing you.

 How to decide if paying off your mortgage early is right for you